pineworks/mori/README.md

 Mori is a lightweight Rails Engine built to handle authentication.

-Mori was built with the intention of being easy to overwrite, and easy to implement.
+Mori was built with the intention of being easy to override, and easy to implement.

 ## Installing